Pradhyo/blackjack/report.md

 ### Refinement

 Only one custom parameter (`num_episodes_to_train`) was tweaked and suitable choices were made for the others.
 Initial value of *epsilon* was chosen to be its maximum value of 1. *alpha* was chosen to a common value of 0.5 and the discount factor *gamma* was chosen to be 0.2 to keep the agent short-sighted as most of the rounds finish in one, two or three states.
 The optimum value for `num_episodes_to_train` was searched over a list of values and chosen to be 800 based on below image.
+This is because the average payout is highest for this value.

 ![Search for optimum value of num_episodes_to_train](images/num_episodes_search.JPG)

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation